Court: | Delaware Court of Chancery |

 The Court’s decision comes years after hard-fought litigation, in which Plaintiff defeated Defendants’ motion to dismiss in 2019 apart from Plaintiff’s waste claim, successfully amended the Complaint based on the developing discovery record, and engaged in substantial pre-trial, trial, and post-trial work.
 The trial record comprised 1,704 trial exhibits, live testimony from nine fact and four expert witnesses, video testimony from three fact witnesses, deposition testimony from 23 fact and five expert witnesses, and 255 stipulations of fact.

-The Court will enter a Final Order and Judgment following additional briefing by the parties.
 Plaintiff filed its motion for attorneys’ fees and expenses on March 1, 2024.
 A copy of the brief can be found here and affidavits of Harvard Law School Professor Lucian A. Bebchuk, former SEC Commissioner and current NYU Law School Professor Robert J. Jackson, Jr., The Wharton School Professor Daniel J. Taylor, and University of Virginia Law School Professor Ethan Yale can be found under the Case Documents section of this page.
+On December 2, 2024, the Court issued its opinion awarding attorneys’ fees and denying Defendants’ motion to revise the post-trial opinion

 BLB&G is proud of this historic result and will vigorously defend the Court’s post-trial opinion should Defendants appeal the ruling.